 The list of guilty allergens will sound familiar too.
 Dust, mold/mildew, and pollen are the biggest culprits here!

 Not only are fleas an unpleasant pest all the time, but your pet may be especially sensitive to flea saliva!
 Bites become very red and inflamed, but your pet may cause more damage to themselves by trying to make the itching stop!
 The regular signs of fleas such as feces, eggs, or living fleas are usually good indicators that this is the cause.

 Diagnosis and Treatment

 If you suspect that something is wrong or you see some of these signs, I recommend taking a visit to your vet.
-The best thing you can do to aid your vet in making a diagnosis is giving them a thorough list of symptoms and how long your pet has been experiencing them.
-Your vet will be able to help with flea problems and should be able to help relieve the symptoms of the contact allergy as well.
+The best thing you can do to aid your vet in making a diagnosis is to give them a thorough list of symptoms and how long your pet has been experiencing them.
+Your vet will be able to help with flea problems and should help relieve the symptoms of the contact allergy as well.
 Skin and blood tests will be a way to determine environmental allergy causes.
 Food allergies are trickier.
 You will likely have to put your pet on a hypoallergenic diet and have a potential problem food slowly reintroduced to determine which ones cause the reaction.

-As for treatment, most plans will include reducing exposure to the allergens.
+As for treatment, most plans will include reducing exposure to allergens.
 You might use special shampoos or topical creams to ease the discomfort of your pet.
 Your vet may prescribe antihistamines or corticosteroids to control the symptoms too.
-They may even recommend allergy injections to improve your pet's resistance to environmental allergies.
+They may even recommend allergy injections to improve your pet’s resistance to environmental allergies.
 Your veterinarian will have solutions to whatever the problem is!
 Relief is out there for your poor ailing pet- so do not wait to make an appointment if you see these symptoms!